Jamestown Church

+Jamestown Church, also known as the Jamestown Memorial Church, is a historic church building located in the Mid-Atlantic U.S. state of Virginia, on the site of what was once Jamestown, the first permanent English settlement in the Americas, and the first capital of the Colony of Virginia.
+While the main structure of the church was built many centuries after the settlement was abandoned, it incorporates a ruined brick church tower dating from at least 1637, the only standing structural remnant from the original Jamestown colony.
+This distinction makes the tower and its connected church the oldest surviving building constructed by English settlers in the original Thirteen Colonies, and one of the oldest in the United States overall.
+The church also serves as a testament to the uneasy beginnings of the Jamestown colony, having had many locations and incarnations throughout the settlement's existence.

-Jamestown Church, constructed in brick from 1639 onward, in Jamestown in the Mid-Atlantic state of Virginia, is one of the oldest surviving building remnants built by Europeans in the original Thirteen Colonies and in the United States overall.
-It is now part of Historic Jamestown, and is owned by Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities).
-There have been several sites and stages in the church's history, and its later tower is now the last surviving above-ground structure from the days when Jamestown was the capital of Virginia.
-The current structure, active as part of the Continuing Anglican movement, is still in use today.
-The ruins are currently being researched by members of the Jamestown Rediscovery project.
+The building is now part of the Historic Jamestown cultural heritage site and is owned by Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities).
+It is also loosely affiliated with the Continuing Anglican movement and periodically hosts their church services.
+The ruins beneath and surrounding the church are currently being researched as part of the Jamestown Rediscovery archaeological project.

 Background

-The established religion in England at the time of the colony's founding was the Church of England, whose basic doctrines and worship services were set out in the Book of Common Prayer.
+At the time of Jamestown's founding, the Church of England was the only recognized form of Christian practice allowed for English subjects, with basic doctrines and worship services were set out in the Book of Common Prayer.
 The Jamestown settlers naturally brought their religion with them and practised it in Virginia.
-The Church of England was central to the lives of the London Company leadership, with all of the men required to take an oath acknowledging the supremacy of King James and the lack of authority over him by the Pope before they set sail to Virginia.
-There was no separation of church and state in 17th century England, or in any other European country.
-Despite the de facto requirement for Jamestown colonists to be members of the Protestant Church of England, archaeological discoveries of Catholic artifacts at the Jamestown site have led to speculation that at least a few of the early Jamestown settlers may have been crypto-Catholic.
+The Church of England was central to the lives of the London Company leadership; before setting sail to Virginia, all of the men were required to take an oath, acknowledging the supremacy of King James and the lack of authority held over him by the Pope.
+This was fully acceptable in the 17th century, as there was no separation of church and state either in England or in any other European country.
+Despite the de facto requirement for Jamestown colonists to be members of the Protestant Church of England, archaeological discoveries of Catholic objects at the Jamestown site have led to speculation that at least a few of the early settlers may have been crypto-Catholics.

 Church services in James Fort were held fourteen times a week, with sermons preached at services on Sunday and on either Wednesday or Thursday.
 Two prayer services, one in the morning and one in the evening, were held Monday through Saturday.
 An afternoon catechism was also held by the minister on Sunday.
-After the introduction of strict martial law by Deputy Governor Sir Thomas Dale in 1611, called Dale's Code, regular church attendance was required, with punishments ranging from loss of food rations to execution for violators who blasphemed "God's holy name" or challenged the authority of a preacher or minister.
+After the introduction of strict martial law by Deputy Governor Thomas Dale in 1611, called Dale's Code, regular church attendance was required, with punishments ranging from loss of food rations to execution for violators who blasphemed "God's holy name" or challenged the authority of a preacher or minister.